firasuke/DOTSLASHLINUX/content/post/2017-08-28-The-Linux-Kernel-Configuration-Guide-Part-5.md

 Reason:     If low latency and maximum responsiveness is what you want
             go for MuQSS/BFQ.

+            However, that's not enought to enable BFQ, you need to include CONFIG_SCSI_MQ_DEFAULT (that is if it wasn't already forcibly included by CONFIG_DEFAULT_BFQ) and you need to add this UDEV rule in order to pick BFQ at boot time (otherwise it'll default to none if all other schedulers are excluded).
+Simply run:

+                echo 'ACTION=="add|change", KERNEL=="sd[a-z]", ATTR{queue/scheduler}="bfq"' > /etc/udev/rules.d/20-block.rules

             If you want maximum throughput (performance) and you're on a multicore (or maybe multicpu system) then CFS/CFQ is what you